openeuler-mirror/secGear/docs/build_install.md

 # Quick start

 ## Quick start with Intel SGX
 Ensure your system have installed sgx driver, sgx sdk and sgx psw.
-You can download and install [intel released version](https://01.org/intel-software-guard-extensions/downloads) or install from [linux-sgx](https://github.com/intel/linux-sgx) source code.
+You can install by [released version](https://01.org/intel-software-guard-extensions/downloads) or [linux-sgx](https://github.com/intel/linux-sgx) source code.
 1. Clone the secGear repository:

 ```